eed3si9n/herding-cats/docs/05/b.md

        }}}
 ```

-These laws look might look familiar if you remember Monoid laws from day 4.
+These laws look might look familiar if you remember monoid laws from day 4.
 That's because monad is a special kind of a monoid.

 You might be thinking, "But wait.
 Isn't `Monoid` for kind `A` (or `*`)?"